Taking a close look at some of the exhibits in the Bedfordshire BKA Honey Show

 The judge is looking for ease of extraction, therefore for:- evenness, cleanness, flatness, comb proud of wood for easy decapping, fullness, no travel staining or propolis, woodwork clean and sound, Judge will take comb out of box and taste a sample,

 Cleaning a frame takes care and time.
 Dirty frames seldom win.
 Use a small sharp scraper or knife.
 Leave no dust on the honey.
-Containers must be beeproof and glass sided (and easily opened).
+Containers must be bee-proof and glass sided (and easily opened).
+This is a class where beginners can have an advantage because all their equipment is new and clean.

 · The cut comb